Giancarlo Stanton Preview, Player Props: Yankees vs. Brewers

-Giancarlo Stanton -- batting .175 with three home runs, three walks and six RBI in his past 10 games -- will be in action for the New York Yankees against the Milwaukee Brewers, with Wade Miley on the hill, on September 9 at 2:05 PM ET.
+Giancarlo Stanton -- hitting .175 with three home runs, three walks and six RBI in his past 10 games -- will be in action for the New York Yankees against the Milwaukee Brewers, with Corbin Burnes on the mound, on September 10 at 1:35 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Tigers.
+He had a hitless showing in his last game (0-for-4) against the Brewers.

 Giancarlo Stanton Game Info & Props vs. the Brewers